PlaceMUS XR

 Methodologies

 PlaceMUS XR describes acoustic itineraries with a keen awareness of the interconnected orchestral nature of music and space.
-The project employs 360° representations enriched by sound, time, and contextual 3D dimensions, harmonized within detailed spatial-acoustic models (immersive VR), tailored storytelling, and story maps.
+The project employs 3D representations enriched by sound, time, spatial-acoustic models (immersive VR), tailored storytelling, and story maps.

 Impacts

-PlaceMUS XR establishes soundscapes as a vital dimension of cultural heritage research, with all tools openly available.
+PlaceMUS XR establishes soundscapes as a vital dimension of cultural heritage research, with all tools made openly available.
 The project broadens access to Europe’s musical heritage, deepening public engagement while supporting cultural tourism and creative industries.
-Communication efforts will raise the volume of awareness, promoting accessibility and collaboration among institutions.
+Communication efforts will raise awareness, promote accessibility, and foster collaboration among institutions.

 Case Studies

 At least 7 itineraries will be implemented as case studies.
-Each itinerary unfolds as a symphony of places, represented through spatio-temporal and thematic cartography, detailed 3D models with spatial acoustic reconstruction, and interactive 360° views.
-Some itineraries will unfold through geographical journeys, others through the lives of composers and musicians, and others through harmonies.
+Each itinerary unfolds as a symphony of places, represented through spatio-temporal and thematic cartography, detailed 3D models and interactive 360° views.
+Some itineraries will develop through geographical journeys, others through musical genres, lives of musicians, or harmonies.

 The project’s numbers